fbpx

 It is important to honor the fact that Yoga was practiced in India for at least 2,000 years before it became well-known in Western cultures.
 Accordingly, we recognize that Yoga techniques, as well as the systems of principles developed to explain their results in our bodies and minds, were created using Indian understandings of the human system.
 These understandings diverge in important ways from modern-day allopathic anatomies and physiologies.
 Can we really make allopathic medical models, which do not recognize foundational principles like prāṇa (life force) or puruṣa (spirit/soul), foundational to evaluating and propagating Yoga, and still call it Yoga?

-We don’t think so.
 We hold that to truly understand the practice of Yoga, both its purposes and its methodologies, it is imperative to understand the traditional Indian knowledge systems within which Yoga developed.
 Consequently, we work to make Indian anatomies like the Taittirīya Upaniṣad’s pañcamaya model, Sāṁkhya’s tattvas, haṭha yoga’s subtle anatomy, and Āyurveda the basis for understanding and practicing Yoga.

 We honor what we have received and those who gave it to us by doing our best to understand the foundations of it and to remain consistent with its spirit in our own practices and teaching.
 This is our ongoing commitment to the Viniyoga Lineage and the Tradition of Yoga.